 - Celebration of life

-The Grace House leadership team comprises community leaders and experts in many fields, including hospice and healthcare.
+The Grace House leadership team and staff comprises community leaders and experts in many fields, including hospice and healthcare.
 We are grateful for their collective knowledge and passion.